Drink and Drive Fine in Mumbai

 Mumbai, the financial capital of India is known for its skyscrapers, diverse population, beaches, fast lifestyle and of course, Bollywood!
-The total population of the city has risen to 2.01 crore in the year 2019.
+The total population of the city has risen to 2.71 crore in 2022.

-Talking about the number of vehicles in Mumbai and surrounding townships, the number has touched 35.75 lakhs!
+Talking about the number of vehicles in Mumbai and surrounding townships, the number has touched 4 crores, as of January 2022!
 And with this, the cases of drunken driving have also risen.

-To prevent the situation to get worse, the Traffic Police and the Government of India implemented some strict traffic rules into action for four-wheelers and two-wheelers, especially for drunk driving.
+To prevent the situation from getting worse, the Traffic Police and the Government of India implemented some strict traffic rules into action for four-wheelers and two-wheelers, especially for drunk driving.
+One of the amendments introduced in the Motor Vehicles Act 2019 is the revision of fines for drunk driving.

 What is the fine for drunk driving in Mumbai?